harryho/blog-hugo/content/os/centos-fedora-desktop.md

 yum --disablerepo=\* install /path/to/dvd/Packages/NetworkManager-wifi*
 ```

-## Multiple boot
+## Multiple boot system ( Fedora, CentOS, Redhat )

-### System installation
+### Partition setup for multiple OS installation

+> Fedora, CentOS and Redhat share the almost the same installation process.
-> Click on the Installation Destination icon to change this to custom partitioning
+> Click on the `Installation Destination` icon to change this to custom partitioning
 > Under the Other Storage Options, choose I will configure partitioning then click Done
-> Following sample is my personal setting
+> Following is sample of partition setup of multiple boot system.

 ```ini